 - Limiting your posts on social media about your injuries and situation

-- Keeping all information about your case
+- Keeping all paperwork about your case

 - Completing your medical treatment